 Don't Be Fooled

-If you believe that you can have a pain-free birth and then you start laboring and experiencing pain, you're going to feel discouraged and scared because you were unprepared for how to manage the very real and very intense pain that comes with childbirth.
+If you believe that you can have a pain-free birth and then you start laboring and experiencing pain, you're going to feel discouraged and scared because you were unprepared for how to manage the very real and very intense discomforts that come with childbirth.

-How about you prepare to be in excruciating pain and when it's significantly less than what you expected, you'll be pleasantly surprised!
-Cool?
-Ok, good.
+How about we prepare to be in really intense pain and when it's significantly less than what you expected, you'll be pleasantly surprised!

 How To Naturally Manage Labor Pain